 - A Weiss Research, Inc. rating of B+ or above.

-Sponsors are to ensure that their J1 visa program participants and their dependents have health insurance that has the above listed J visa insurance requirements and is backed by the full faith and credit of the government of the participant's home country.
+Sponsors are to ensure that their J1 visa program participants and their dependents have health insurance that has the above listed J1 visa medical insurance requirements and is backed by the full faith and credit of the government of the participant's home country.

 Program regulations also discuss coverage through HMOs and self-insurance of the above requirements by federal, state or local government agencies, state colleges and universities, and public community colleges, if permitted by law..